sindredg/Access-Control-and-Identity-Governance/README.md

 # Access Control & Identity Governance on Entra ID

-> **Status: work in progress.** Phases 0 to 4 are built and documented (foundations, Conditional
+> **Status: work in progress.** Phases 0 to 5 are built and documented (foundations, Conditional
-> Access, locations and risk, Privileged Identity Management, entitlement management).
-The remaining
+> Access, locations and risk, Privileged Identity Management, entitlement management, access reviews).
-> governance phases (access reviews, lifecycle workflows, monitoring) are planned.
+> The remaining governance phases (lifecycle workflows, monitoring) are planned.
 This README grows
 > as they land.

-A hands-on lab that governs access to a self-hosted application with Microsoft Entra ID: Conditional Access, risk-based policies, Privileged Identity Management, and self-service entitlement management.
+A hands-on lab that governs access to a self-hosted application with Microsoft Entra ID: Conditional Access, risk-based policies, Privileged Identity Management, self-service entitlement management, and recurring access reviews.

 Check docs/ for: [documented walkthroughs and the troubleshooting log](docs/)

 It builds directly on a previous project: [Workforce Identity Lifecycle (SSO + SCIM) for a Self-Hosted App](https://github.com/sindredg/entra-app-roles-sso-scim)

-which stood up Entra ID as the identity provider for a self-hosted **Grafana** web app (with OIDC SSO, app-role mapping, SCIM provisioning).
-Where that project answered *who can sign in and what role they get*, this one governs *under what conditions they sign in, how privilege is granted, and how access is requested, reviewed, and revoked*.

 Inspired by the learning paths: [Authentication and access management](https://learn.microsoft.com/training/paths/implement-authentication-access-management-solution/) and [Identity governance strategy](https://learn.microsoft.com/training/paths/plan-implement-identity-governance-strategy/).